Anthony Ashley Cooper, 1st Earl of Shaftesbury: Parliamentarian and second marriage, 1644–1652

-In early 1644, Cooper resigned all of his posts under the king, and travelled to Hurst Castle, the headquarters of the Parliamentarians.
-Called before the Committee of Both Kingdoms, on 6 March 1644, he explained that he believed that Charles I was now being influenced by Roman Catholic influences (Catholics were increasingly prominent at Charles' court, and he had recently signed a truce with Irish Catholic rebels) and that he believed Charles had no intention of "promoting or preserving ... the Protestant religion and the liberties of the kingdom" and that he, therefore, believed the parliamentary cause was just, and he offered to take the Solemn League and Covenant.
+In early 1644, Ashley-Cooper resigned all of his posts under the king, and travelled to Hurst Castle, the headquarters of the Parliamentarians.
+Called before the Committee of Both Kingdoms, on 6 March 1644, he explained that he believed that Charles I was now being influenced by Roman Catholics.
+Catholics were increasingly prominent at Charles's court, and he had recently signed a truce with Irish Catholic rebels) and that he believed Charles had no intention of "promoting or preserving ... the Protestant religion and the liberties of the kingdom" and that he, therefore, believed the parliamentary cause was just, and he offered to take the Solemn League and Covenant.

-In July 1644, the House of Commons gave Cooper permission to leave London, and he soon joined parliamentary forces in Dorset.
+In July 1644, the House of Commons gave Ashley-Cooper permission to leave London, and he soon joined parliamentary forces in Dorset.
 After he participated in a campaign in August, parliament appointed him to the committee governing the army in Dorset.
-Cooper participated in fighting throughout 1644.
-However, in 1645, with the passing of the Self-denying Ordinance, Cooper chose to resign his commissions in the parliamentary army (which was, at any rate, being supplanted by the creation of the New Model Army) to preserve his claim to be the rightful member for Downton.
+Ashley-Cooper participated in fighting throughout 1644.
+In 1645, with the passing of the Self-denying Ordinance, Ashley-Cooper chose to resign his commissions in the parliamentary army, which was, at this point, being supplanted by the creation of the New Model Army) to preserve his claim to be the rightful member for Downton.
 He nevertheless continued to be active in the Dorset committee as a civil member.

-It was during this period that Cooper first expressed an interest in overseas plantations, investing in a plantation in the English colony of Barbados in 1646.
+In this period Ashley-Cooper first expressed an interest in overseas plantations, investing in a plantation in the English colony of Barbados in 1646.

-Little is known of Cooper's activities in the late 1640s.
-It is often assumed that he supported the Presbyterians against the Independents, and, as such, opposed the regicide of Charles I. Nevertheless, he was willing to work with the new regime, accepting a commission as justice of the peace for Wiltshire and Dorset in February 1649 and acting as High Sheriff of Wiltshire for 1647.
-Furthermore, in February 1650, he not only took the oath of loyalty to the new regime but was a member of a commission that tendered the oath.
+Little is known of Ashley-Cooper's activities in the late 1640s.
+It is often assumed that he supported the Presbyterians against the Independents, and, as such, opposed the regicide of Charles I in January 1649.
+Nevertheless, he was willing to work with the new regime, accepting a commission as justice of the peace for Wiltshire and Dorset in February 1649 and acting as High Sheriff of Wiltshire for 1647.
+In February 1650, he not only took the oath of loyalty to the new regime but was a member of a commission that tendered the oath.

-Cooper's first wife, Margaret, died on 10 July 1649; the couple had had no children.
-Less than a year later, on 15 April 1650, Cooper remarried, to seventeen-year-old Lady Frances Cecil (1633–1652), daughter of David Cecil, 3rd Earl of Exeter.
-The couple had two children, one of whom, Anthony, lived to adulthood.
-Frances died on 31 December 1652, aged only 19.
+Ashley-Cooper's first wife, Margaret, died on 10 July 1649; the couple had had no children.
+Less than a year later, on 15 April 1650, Ashley-Cooper remarried at age 28, to seventeen-year-old Lady Frances Cecil (1633–1652), daughter of David Cecil, 3rd Earl of Exeter.
+In their brief marriage, the couple had two children, one of whom, Anthony, lived to adulthood.
+Lady Frances died on 31 December 1652, aged only 19.